We Locked Our Keys In The Van in the Middle of the Woods

 Unfortunately, my purse was in the van.
 As were my keys.
 There was no way to get back in.
 Nate set off to find the campsite hosts to see if they could assist us.
 While we waited, I took the kids down to the lake to explore.
 I decided to take them over to our campsite to occupy them and give them a new place to explore.
 Then I walked all the way back to see how the van situation was going.

 The campground hosts were there with Nate.
 They recommended calling the local police to come out and open it for free.
 Nate was worried we would run out of gas if we had to wait, so he called a local tow truck to do it instead.
-We ended up chatting for quite awhile while we waited.
-Our hosts were actually from a neighboring town!
+We ended up chatting while we waited.
+Our hosts were actually from a neighboring town to our hometown!
 I didn’t want to leave the kids unattended for too long, so I set off to our new site again.
 It turns out, it was $90.00 to unlock our door.
 Ouch.
 I think waiting for the police and buying a gas can might have been cheaper.
 Ah well, hindsight.

 Once we got everything set up, we decided to check out the local town and also pick up some water.
 Ely wasn’t what I expected.
 I think I romantasized it, as I had the other towns on the drive up.
 It was a pretty typical small town.
 There was the main strip that went right through the center.
 The shops were all mostly Mom and Pop stores, but there were a few regulars near the outskirts, like Dairy Queen and Family Dollar.
 It was quite scenic from the top of the hill.